Chart Color Schemes

 Hawthorn hosts a young demographic, positioning it in the bottom quartile nationwide

 Hawthorn's median age is 34 years, which is lower than Greater Melbourne's average of 37 years and Australia's average of 38 years.
-Compared to Greater Melbourne, Hawthorn has a higher percentage of residents aged 15-24 (20.4%) but fewer residents aged 5-14 (7.1%).
+Compared to Greater Melbourne, Hawthorn has a higher proportion of residents aged 15-24 (20.4%) but fewer residents aged 5-14 (7.1%).
 This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Between the 2021 Census and the present, the percentage of residents aged 15 to 24 has increased from 15.7% to 20.4%, while the percentage of those aged 75 to 84 has grown from 4.7% to 5.9%.
-Conversely, the percentage of residents aged 35 to 44 has decreased from 14.3% to 12.0%, and the percentage of those aged 5 to 14 has dropped from 8.5% to 7.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Hawthorn, with the strongest projected growth in the 25-34 age cohort (15%), adding 867 residents to reach a total of 6,548.
-In contrast, population declines are projected for the 5-14 and 15-24 age cohorts.
+Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 15.7% to 20.4%, while the proportion of those aged 75 to 84 has risen from 4.7% to 5.9%.
+Conversely, the proportions of residents aged 35 to 44 and 5 to 14 have decreased, from 14.3% to 12.0% and from 8.5% to 7.1%, respectively.
+By 2041, population forecasts indicate substantial demographic changes for Hawthorn.
+The 25 to 34 age cohort is projected to grow by 15%, adding 834 residents to reach a total of 6,541.
+In contrast, population declines are projected for the 5 to 14 and 15 to 24 age cohorts.